Search sheldonbrown.com and sheldonbrown.org

 SRAM keeps an excellent resource online, including technical manuals for current and recently discontinued hubs.
 You can start with SRAM's technical page.
 The Product Manuals and Quick Starts listed on that page cover installation and adjustment of hubs.

-If you are going to rebuild a hub, then you need to look at the Technical Manuals and Spare Parts Lists.
+If you are going to rebuild a hub, then you need to look at the Technical Manuals.
 The manual for each year is very similar except for the introduction of new models and deletion of discontinued ones.
-The 1999 manual, the earliest one which SRAM has posted online, is the only one which covers the Elan/E12 and the 3 x 7.
+Archived manuals are here.
+The 1999 manual is the only one online which covers the Elan/E12 and the 3 x 7.

 Karsten Stielow's site Karstilo.net covers many Sachs hubs from the 1960s onwards..
 The text is in German but there are many exploded drawings and photos.